-Level D PPE and full or 1/2-face respirator and tyvek suit (if necessary).
-[Note: Organic vapor cartridges are to be changed after each 8-hours of use or more frequently.]
+Level D PPE and full or 1⁄2-face respirator and tyvek suit (if necessary).
+[Note: Organic vapor cartridges are to be changed after each 8-hours of use or more frequently(refer to manufacturer specifications for proper use).]

 9.0 Air Monitoring